noFrontendSolutions/memes-app/README.md

 - Data validation of inputs and files on both frontend and backend
 - Extensive error handling
 - Responsive design
+- Deployed on Digital Ocean using Nginx as Webserver

 The link below leads to the repo with the source code for the **API**: